 Future tax assets have not been recognized in the financial statements as the directors believe it has not yet become probable that they will be recovered and utilized.
 The Company has not paid, nor has any liability to pay, Minerals Resources Rent Tax ("MRRT").
-The MRRT will be payable when the Company has commenced iron ore production and generates MRRT assessable profits of over \$75 million after taking into account inbuilt allowances.

-The Australian Government passed legislation on 19 March 2012 for the MRRT which applies to coal and iron ore projects and was implemented from 1 July, 2012.
+The Australian Government passed legislation on March 19, 2012 for the MRRT which applies to coal and iron ore projects and was implemented from July 1, 2012.
 The MRRT will broadly tax the profits at the run of mine stock pile of over \$75 million per annum at an effective rate to 22.5%.
 Deductible expenditure will include a starting base allowance on the value of the mine assets relating to the extraction of resources at May 2, 2010 plus certain expenditure on such assets between May 2, 2010 and July 1, 2012, depreciated over the life of the mine.
 Royalties paid to the State will be creditable for MRRT purposes, and MRRT payments will be deductible for company income tax returns.

-MRRT is considered, for accounting purposes, to be a tax based on profits at the run of mine stockpile.
 The MRRT will not apply to the Company until it has commenced production of iron ore and generated MRRT assessable profits of over \$75 million after taking into account inbuilt allowances.
 Current and deferred MRRT expense will be measured and disclosed on the same basis as income tax.

 A bill which has the effect of repealing the MRRT, was passed in the lower house of Parliament in November 2013.
-The bill failed to pass the senate on 25 March 2014.
-The bill could be resubmitted in 3 months' time.
+The bill was accepted by the Senate with amendments on July 17, 2014, however the amendments were disagreed to by the House of Representatives on July 18, 2014.